Read This First

 Prompt 2: Which domains of science are most susceptible to the abandonment of proper science, and what commonly drives its abandonment?

-The section turns on Domains of Science Susceptible to Abandoning Proper Science, Nutritional Science, and Pharmaceutical Research.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Domains of Science Susceptible to Abandoning Proper Science, Nutritional Science, and Pharmaceutical Research in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Domains of Science Susceptible to Abandoning Proper Science distinct from Nutritional Science.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Domains of Science Susceptible to Abandoning Proper Science distinct from Nutritional Science.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 The weight loss industry and supplement manufacturers often fund research with a vested interest in promoting specific products.
 This can lead to biased studies and sensationalized claims.